pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 - State Callbacks - react to a change in state
 - Scheduler Callbacks - react to a specific time or interval
-- Event Callbacks - react to specific Home Assistant and AppDaemon events.
+- Event Callbacks - react to specific Open Peer Power and AppDaemon events.

 All callbacks allow the user to specify additional parameters to be handed to the callback via the standard Python `**kwargs` mechanism for greater flexibility.